Nuclear Weapons Free Zones in Canada: Newfoundland and Labrador

 The province of Newfoundland and Labrador during the Cold War was used as a bargaining tool by the British Crown to the Americans to secure more nuclear weapons in return for leasing the land to the US for a time duration.
 The province was significant during this time as Harmon Field and Goose Bay were already military bases and served as meeting locations with the Canadians, British, and Americans.
 The joint partnership was made possible by signing the Ogdensburg Agreement in August 1940, but, instead of a partnership, the American military primarily directed the activities.

 The US military was highly interested in Goose Bay.
-It was an important strategic military site as the site already had the RCAF stationed, strategic geographic positioning against the USSR, and storage facilities to store nuclear weapons.
+It was an important strategic military site as the site already had the Royal Canadian Air Force (RCAF) stationed, strategic geographic positioning against the USSR, and storage facilities to store nuclear weapons.
 Given the strategic benefits of Goose Bay, the US military would station military, United States Air Force (USAF) fighter squadrons, and civilian personnel on the land, push for site funding and run military operations out of Goose Bay given the geographic usefulness to travel in Europe.
 Eventually, Goose Bay would come to temporarily store atomic bombs under the joint-partnership within the military base between the US and Canada.
 The facility held bombs, such as MB-1 Genie, Strategic Air Command (SAC), and Fat Man style gravity bombs.
 As for nuclear activity, the military site in Goose Bay, Canada, was to be used solely as a temporary atomic storage facility for nuclear weapons and components in transit.
 No permanent storage, use, or testing was to be allowed.
 However, the American military was interested in developing Goose Bay to integrate nuclear capabilities for global air defense.

-The Canadian government did not feel comfortable with the decision to store SAC-heavy offensive nuclear weapons.
+The Canadian government did not feel comfortable with the decision to store Strategic Air Command (SAC) heavy offensive nuclear weapons.
 Hence, this uneasiness within the government later contributed to the strict customs policies that American weapons had to undergo before weapons could be transported and temporarily stored within Goose Bay.
 Further, following multiple negotiations, the US would gradually pull out all their personnel and interceptors from Goose Bay, leaving Goose Bay with no nuclear weapons and fighter interceptors.
 Presently, there are no documents or evidence that Goose Bay still contains atomic weaponry or that the province has declared itself as an NWFZ.